 Executive summary

 The long tail of science platform has been designed to provide a zero-barrier access to the EGI resources, at least to a subset of the EGI services with limited capacity.
-This can serve occasional users who perceiv joining , and also users who potentially would start a long term collaboration with EGI and who want to try first some services to understand if they fulfil their requirements.
+This can serve occasional users who perceive joining a Virtual Organization as an excessive, and also users who potentially would start a long term collaboration with EGI and who want to try first some services to understand if they fulfil their requirements.

-The LTOS platform is composed a user registration portal, e-token server, a pool of resources -all VO, and a set of science gateways.
+The LTOS platform is composed of a user registration portal, an e-token server, a pool of resources supporting a catch-all VO, and a set of science gateways.
 The platform has been integrated with one science gateway so far, more are in the pipeline.

-One of the purpose of this document was also to provide an assessment of the platforms and services that are mostly wanted by the users.
-Surveying users of the long tail of science is a very difficult task, since by definition they are not organized and do not have contacts that could be interviewed.
+One of the purposes of this document was also to provide an assessment of the platforms and services that are mostly wanted by the users.
+Surveying users of the long tail of science is a very difficult task, since by definition they are not organized and do not have contacts that could be interviewed, unless these contacts are gathered from the users already using the LTOS platform.
+Unfortunately without a critical mass of capabilities available through the platform, the platform is not attractive for new users, and currently there is no a user base to interview.
 The solution has been to ask the service providers who are actually supporting long tail users, such as some NGIs very active in supporting the long tail, which services are most important in the users’ daily activities.
 The result of this investigation is that the basic services (job submission, VM instantiation, basic storage activities) are the most popular, and should be higher priority.
+DIRAC, iRODS and Slipstream are some of the services that will be evaluated for high priority integration.

 Introduction